polkadot-developers/docs-sandbox/README.md

 ### 📑 Workflow

-1. Select a _new_ page you want to write, and mark youself as managing this in the [tracker spreadsheet](https://docs.google.com/spreadsheets/d/1cdUK7fPV9CIHG9Xi1P31FHwGM3TTd3BUNd_-8sVNNUA/edit#gid=1810433834)
+1. Select a _new_ page you want to write, and mark yourself as managing this in the [tracker spreadsheet](https://docs.google.com/spreadsheets/d/1cdUK7fPV9CIHG9Xi1P31FHwGM3TTd3BUNd_-8sVNNUA/edit#gid=1810433834)
 1. Make a new file in the `/source/docs` dir for this work _or_ drag a page from `./old-docs-migration` into the right place in the `/source/docs` dir.
 1. **Cut** the contents of any file that you are migrating from `./old-docs-migration` into the `/source/docs` files so that it **no longer remains in the `./old-docs-migration` files**.
-1. **Delete** any duplicated content in `./old-docs-migration` you run into while pulling from multipole locations.
+1. **Delete** any duplicated content in `./old-docs-migration` you run into while pulling from multiple locations.
 1. **Selectively reword as needed** existing content in `/source/docs` when you find it already in place in `./old-docs-migration`.
 The *delete it from `./old-docs-migration`.

 **This way our definition of done with the migration is when `./old-docs-migration` is empty!**